15 common decorating mistakes and how to fix them!

 Hanging artwork too high or too low can throw off the balance of a room.

-When placing or hanging artwork it should be hung at eye level.
-You say “Whose eye?”
-It doesnโt really matter too much unless you are really, really tall or really, really short.
+When placing or hanging artwork, it should be hung at eye level.
+You say, “Whose eye?”
+It doesn’t matter too much unless you are tall or short.
 What you need to consider more is how you use the room!

 You will also use artwork as part of the whole picture.
 I like to place my artwork after I have placed all my furniture and accessories.
-Then I can see what space I have available and use them to fill it in the blank spaces accordingly.
+Then I can see what space I have available and use it to fill in the blank spaces accordingly.

 Never hang your artwork before placing your furniture because it should relate directly to what is around it.